SCENE VIII: FLUFF & FOLD LAUNDROMAT – DAY

 Ahhh, at last, the REAL D.C.!
 Sleazy neon signs!
 Scary-looking hookers on the corner!
 The perfume of fear in the air!
 Kevin ambles down a dark alleyway, clutching his liquor in a paper bag, his baggy wardrobe making him look like Orson Welles in Touch of Evil with Andrew McCarthy’s tiny head on top.
 Kev has a brief verbal duet with a black hooker named Naomi*, who wears an imitation Michael Jackson red leather coat.
 She tells Kev she never asked him for a date because she always though he was gay and that he “always looks real strange” to her.
 Ouch!

 *Thankfully, actress Anna Marie Horsford didn’t have to play any more insulting-stereotype street hookers for the rest of her career.
 She graduated to a put-upon ghetto mom in the Friday movies and put up with more gaggles of annoying white people in Grey’s Anatomy.
-Bit of trivia: Andrew McCarthy, Rob Lowe and Horsford were all in the movie Class, which was released the same year.
+Bit of trivia: Andrew McCarthy, Rob Lowe and Horsford were all in the movie Class, which was released the same year.Kevin blubbers a confession: “Yeah well for your information I happen to be in love with someone only they don’t know it, okay?”
+She does not razor-slice his face.
+She takes his liquor and takes a flirtatious pull, ruined by her breathing bad-booze breath right back in his face: “People come to me for love, and it’s a secret.”
+Kevin imagines her with Leslie's haircut and pajamas.
+Ooh yeah.
+Then he runs home and scrubs himself with Prell.

 SCENE XI: VAN BUREN HOTEL – NIGHT

-A strange offhand treatise on the problems in the Middle East as experienced by spoiled, damaged international party girls.
+A strange offhand treatise on the problems in the Middle East as experienced by spoiled, broken international party girls.
 Coked out of her mind, Jules phones Alec from the palatial Potomac Suite of what looks to be a bunch of Saudi Arabian princes.
 Jules claims they’ve been “forcing me to do coke all night” and she’s certain they all want to run a train on her.
 Psschh, as if.
 She’s wearing the same goddamn pink cocktail dress as she was the other night AND she has a leather glove on only one hand.
 Who’d wanna go near this train wreck?
 The poor Arab dudes seem not to even realize Jules is there.
 Instead, they sit entranced by the old MTV logo.
 It’s possible they’re discussing quietly how to either behead or purchase her.

 Alec sweeps into the hotel lobby in his navy pa coat with the little wooden pegs hanging off it like a svelte savior.
-He manhandles his way into the suite—why does the guy who opens the door let him in without emptying an Uzi into his back?
+He manhandles his way into the suite – why does the guy who opens the door let him in without emptying an Uzi into his back?
 Oh well, those were different times.

 "And waste all of this good screen time on making sense?!"

 Jules shrieks: “Alec, what are you doing here?!”
-Good God, what an annoying bitch!
+Good God, what an annoying b.!
 You call me down here at god knows what in the AM and then you ask me what I’m doing here?
 Then, after I embarrass myself in front of OPEC, you say you don’t want to be alone, hit on me by inviting me back to your place (some roomie!), break away, run to a pay phone, and call up some systems analyst – “this very hot Jewish guy” – and pester him at three in the morning with her coked up neediness.

 ALEC: Jules, sometimes I think you make these dramas up to test me.
 Let me drive you home.